Infinite-Impact-Insights/kig.re/_posts/2017-03-10-dead-simple-encryption-with-sym.md

 {% lightbox_image { "url" : "/images/security/banner-encryption-locks.jpg",  "title": "Encryption", "group":"security", "class": "lightbox-image" } %}

-### Threat Evaluation
+### Evaluating Threats

 But before we jump into the gem, I would like to explore a couple of use-cases that exist when encryption/decryption of secrets is introduced into the deploy flow of any application.

 We start by assuming that you have an encrypted file in your source repo, on your laptop.
 Perhaps using `sym` or otherwise you are able to decrypt this file, by providing a key.
-Now we can outline a few common scenarios:<br /><br />
+Now we can outline a few common scenarios:<br />

  1. You can decrypt secrets locally in order to use your app.
 This is the simples method that a) keeps your repo free of unencrypted secrets, and b) is very simple to use, because you essentially dealing with an unencrypted file once decryption step is performed.
  2. You can split your secrets into, say, "development", "staging" and "production", and only decrypt the "development" locally.
 This is better than above as it does not expose production secrets locally.